plurid/enhanced-image/README.md

 ## Depict

 The Element uses plurid's [depict][depict] services for text extraction.
+A custom API endpoint can be used, provided it uses GraphQL and respects the schema.

 [depict]: https://plurid.com/depict